This subsection of the ‘Function’ section specifies the position and type of each DNA-binding domain present within the protein.

 a. bHLH and bZIP proteins

-In the case of basic helix-loop-helix (bHLH) and basic leucine-zipper (bZIP) domains, we describe the C-terminal HLH and leucine zipper motifs separately in the ‘Domain’ subsection of the ‘Sequence annotation (Features)’ section.
+In the case of basic helix-loop-helix (bHLH) and basic leucine-zipper (bZIP) domains, we describe the C-terminal HLH and leucine zipper motifs separately in the ‘Domain’ subsection of the ‘Family and Domains’ section.
 The N-terminal basic region of these domains is described in the ‘DNA-binding’ subsection.

 For bHLH proteins, the basic region is usually directly followed by the HLH domain in the sequence.